reactjs/react.dev/beta/src/pages/learn/preserving-and-resetting-state.md

 </Sandpack>

 Notice how the moment you stop rendering the second counter, its state disappears completely.
-That's because when React removes a component, it destroys state.
+That's because when React removes a component, it destroys its state.

 <img alt="React removes a component from the tree, it destroys its state as well" src="/images/docs/sketches/s_remove-ui.png" />